PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 modified the index.cshtml file to add the icon into the category.
 Commented out the icon in the index.cshtml file and added the javascript file into the wwwroot>js named as "category.js" file.
 Also added the provided code into the category.js file.
+Added the @section call to the category.js script.